-Australia’s only Braille writing competition is celebrating a milestone.
-This year marks a hundred years since the Dickinson Memorial Literary competition began.
-It’s a platform for authors and writers who are blind or have low vision to showcase their talents and be awarded cash prizes.
+Australia’s only Braille writing competition is looking for talented scribes!
+The Dickinson Memorial Literary competition is a platform for authors and writers who are blind or have low vision to showcase their talents and be awarded cash prizes.

 Past winners include young VisAbility client Chloe who won the Junior Creative category two years ago.
 Chloe developed Stevens Johnson Syndrome, a rare auto-immune system disorder, when she was just four-years-old.
 It has left her vision impaired.
 Now aged ten, Chloe is a keen reader.